 The dedicated legal team of Caputo & Mariotti

-There’s not many things that are more special than the birth of a child.
+There are not many things that are more special than the birth of a child.
 As parents, we want nothing more than to protect our children.
 Throughout the pregnancy, parents make sure the medical staff will be on their “A Game” when the time comes.
 However, when medical professionals make the slightest mistake, it could lead to the gravest of consequences.
-Negligence due to a surgeon, nurse, doctor, or any medical professional can be grounds for a lawsuit.
-If you believe your child’s injury or condition is the result of negligence, contact Scranton birth injury lawyer Caputo & Mariotti.
+Negligence by a medical professional or healthcare provider can be grounds for a birth injury lawsuit.

-What Type of Birth Injury Cases in Scranton, PA Happen?
+What Type Of Birth Injury Cases Happen In Scranton, PA?

-Infants can be injured while being carried by their mother during pregnancy, during labor, and immediately after the delivery.
+Whether you go to Moses Taylor, Geisinger, or Regional, birth injury as a result of medical malpractice can occur at any Scranton medical facility.
+Infants can be injured while being carried by their mother during pregnancy, during labor, and immediately after delivery.
 As you can imagine, these injuries have varying degrees of severity and their effects can vary as well.
-The baby may get lucky & have their birth injury not really affect them in life.
-Unfortunately, for some, they can have lasting damages they’ll never recover from.
+Although many birth injuries are just simple bumps and bruises that will go away in time, some injuries can have lasting damages the child will never be able to recover from.

-Some of the more common birth injuries include:
+Some of the more common life-altering birth injuries include:

 - Damage to a baby’s blood vessels in the eye